celestiaorg/nmt/spec/nmt.md

    1) its namespace ID is the smallest namespace ID larger than `nID` and
    2) the namespace ID of the leaf to the left of it  is smaller than `nID`
    3) the namespace ID of the leaf to the right of it is larger than  `nID`.
-2) A regular Merkle inclusion proof for the said leaf.
+2) A regular Merkle inclusion proof for the said leaf to the tree root `T`.

 Note that the proof only requires the hash of the leaf, not its underlying message.
 This is because the aim of the proof is to demonstrate the absence of `nID`.

-In Figure 1, if we query the tree for `nID = 2`, we will receive an absence proof since `nID = 2` is not part of the tree.
+In Figure 1, if we query for `nID = 2`, we will receive an absence proof since there is no matching item for it.
-The index of the leaf included in the proof will be `3`, which corresponds to the hash value of `03 03 b4a2792`.
+The index of the leaf included in the proof will be `3`, which corresponds to the node `03 03 b4a2792`.
 The Merkle inclusion proof for this leaf consists of the following nodes, in the order they appear in an in-order traversal of the tree: `00 00 ead8d25` and `01 01 71ca46a`.